1 9 7 6 – 1 9 7 7 (UK)

 13 x 60 minute episodes

-William “Spider” Scott had a spare chromosome in his cell structure – an extra “Y” chromosome which made him unusually tall and instilled in him the urge to steal.
+William “Spider” Scott (Stephen Yardley) had a spare chromosome in his cell structure – an extra “Y” chromosome which made him unusually tall and instilled in him the urge to steal.

-Scott had become an accomplished cat burglar but had retired – until the mysterious Fairfax of the British Secret Service enticed him to commit a break-in at a foreign embassy.
+Scott had become an accomplished cat burglar but had retired – until the mysterious Fairfax of the British Secret Service (Mark Dignam) enticed him to commit a break-in at a foreign embassy.

 After the embassy affair and its drawn-out consequences, Spider found it difficult to go straight again, especially when his MI5 liaison Fairfax reappeared asking him to spring a criminal from jail.

-On his trail at all times were the glove-wearing, nasal-inhaler-using, plastic bag-carrying Detective Sergeant George Kitchener Bulman and Detective Constable Willis of Scotland Yard (and later of Strangers and Bulman).
+On his trail at all times were the glove-wearing, nasal-inhaler-using, plastic bag-carrying Detective Sergeant George Kitchener “Bulldog” Bulman (Don Henderson) and the sex and crossword-obsessed Detective Constable Willis (Dennis Blanch) of Scotland Yard – and later of Strangers and Bulman.

 The early incarnation of Bulman was quite unlike the quirky later model.
 Here he was far from sympathetic and was rough and unstinting in his pursuit of the ever-elusive Spider.